 You should take steps to make sure that your website is as secure as possible and able to handle potential hacking attempts.

-When you turn your website into a massive success, the chances of hackers trying to get access to it will go through the roof.
+When you massively improve your website traffic and turn it into a massive success, the chances of hackers trying to get access to it will go through the roof.

 This is a headache you just don’t need, so take away the risk by using a plugin like WordFence to secure your website.